-- (1) If an Institute, School, TAFE or Division assesses a student's academic progress as unsatisfactory, it must make a determination about the consequences of that assessment. - (2) The determination may be that the student- - (a) may remain enrolled, or may re-enrol, in the course, program or unit; - (b) may remain enrolled, or may re-enrol, subject to conditions; - (c) is suspended from the course or program for a specified period; or - (d) is excluded from the course or program, and may not be enrolled, or may not re-enrol, in the course or program. - The Institute, School, TAFE or Division must notify the student of the determination. - (4) If the Institute, School, TAFE or Division has decided to impose conditions or suspend or exclude the student, the notification must also inform the student of the student's right to apply for a review of the decision. - (5) The University must establish a procedure for the review of decisions made under this regulation.
+- (1) If an Institute, School, TAFE or Division assesses a student's academic progress as unsatisfactory, it must make a determination about the consequences of that assessment. - (2) The determination may be that the student- - (a) may remain enrolled, or may re-enrol, in the program or course; - (b) may remain enrolled, or may re-enrol, subject to conditions; - (c) is suspended from the program for a specified period; or - (d) is excluded from the program, and may not be enrolled, or may not re-enrol, in the program. - (3) The Institute, School, TAFE or Division must notify the student of the determination. - (4) If the Institute, School, TAFE or Division has decided to impose conditions or suspend or exclude the student, the notification must also inform the student of the student's right to apply for a review of the decision. - (5) The University must establish a procedure for the review of decisions made under this regulation.